|What would you like to do?|

 Frequently Asked Questions: Billing ServicesExpand/Collapse All Answers

-Why have I received an invoice from Quest Diagnostics?
+Why have I received a bill from Quest Diagnostics?

-The invoice you received is for laboratory services provided by Quest Diagnostics, which were ordered by your physician.
-This invoice is for laboratory testing fees only and is separate from any bill you may have received from your physician and/or paid at your physicians office.
+The bill you received is for laboratory services provided by Quest Diagnostics, which were ordered by your physician.
+This bill is for laboratory testing fees only and is separate from any bill you may have received from your physician and/or paid at your physicians office.

 Although you may not have physically visited a Quest Diagnostics location, your physician may have sent your specimen out to a Quest Diagnostics laboratory to be tested.

-Please refer to the message on your Quest Diagnostics invoice or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received an invoice.
+Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received an bill.

-A few reasons you may have received an invoice include, but are not limited to, the following:
+A few reasons you may have received a bill include, but are not limited to, the following: